tanmay6414/openinnovationai/Monitoring.md

 # Setup Monitoring and alerting on application
-- I used prometheus stack for alerting and monitoring purpose
+- I use prometheus stack for alerting and monitoring purpose
-- Prometheus collect metrics thjroughout the cluster with help of its exporter.
+- Prometheus collect metrics throughout the cluster with help of its exporter.
-- I have define a [PrometheusRule](cluster-setup/monitoring/rule.yaml) bases on out requirnment and can confiugure prometheus to send alert to alertmanagert.
+- I have define a [PrometheusRule](cluster-setup/monitoring/rule.yaml) bases on out requirement and can configure prometheus to send alert to alertmanager.
 - I have configured configure alert manager to send notification on different channel like slack, email pagerduty.
 - Also Newrelic and pingdom to have synthetic check on out application URL and Newrelic scripted browser to ensure out application is up and running
-- Finally we make use of Newrelic dashboard and grafana dashboard for data visualization
+- Finally, we make use of Newrelic dashboard and grafana dashboard for data visualization
 - We can use newrelic logs for observability purpose.
 - We can also create a a on call schedule in pagerduty and route this alert to pagerduty, so that on call person get to know about any outages.